Gem Profile- Prehnite

 Dale Armstrong's Gem Profile- Prehnite - , General Education, , Faceted Prehnite

-Prehnite was once regarded as one of the world's rare gems; however, due to new finds in South Africa, India, Canada and the United States (Virginia, New Jersey, Pennsylvania and New England), it is presently an affordable material.
+Prehnite was once considered one of the world's rare gems.
+However, new finds in South Africa, India, and Canada have made it presently an affordable material.

 Epidote-included prehnite cabochons and beads.
 Dale Armstrong-private collection.